pravega/pravega-samples/flink-wordcount/README.md

 $ bin/wordCountWriter [-host localhost] [-port 9999] [-stream myscope/wordcount] [-collector tcp://localhost:9090]
 ```

-All args are optional, if not included, the defaults are:
+All args are optional, if not specified, the defaults are:

  * host - "localhost"
  * port - "9999"